sammmlow/openspacesg/source/contrib.rst

 * **Editors:** Write our quarterly newsletters and web content!
 * **Administrators:** Organise meaningful activities for the community!

 You can join the community simply by subscribing to our mailing list in the home page!
 However, before you do, the OSSG community urges you to peruse our :ref:`conduct-label`.
+Next, for the rest of this tutorial, we are going to teach you how to contribute your own community content.

 Introduction to Contributing Community Web Content
 --------------------------------------------------